Medford Lakes, New Jersey

 Medford Lakes is a borough in Burlington County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the borough's population was 4,264, an increase of 118 (+2.8%) from the 2010 census count of 4,146, which in turn reflected a decline of 27 (−0.6%) from the 4,173 counted in the 2000 census.
-The borough, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
+The borough, and all of Burlington County, is a part of the Philadelphia metropolitan area.

 Medford Lakes was incorporated as a borough by an act of the New Jersey Legislature on May 17, 1939, from portions of Medford Township.
 The borough was named for Medford Township, which was named by a developer for Medford, Massachusetts.

 The borough's 22 lakes and surrounding lake communities are within the boundaries of the New Jersey Pinelands Commission.
 The Medford Lakes Colony, a community association, manages the lakes and other recreational facilities.
 More than 10% of the borough's homes are log cabins.